Delta4AI/LLMTextSummarizationBenchmark/README.md

 ]
 ```
 ### Reference summary sources
-- Highlight sections of Elsevier and Cell papers, joined by ". ".
+- Highlight sections of Elsevier and Cell papers, manually extracted and joined by ". ".

 ---